nhuesmann/chefd-connect-api-documentation/README.md

 * line items
 * shipping address
 * delivery date
-* (optional) payment related fields.
-Note below that all payment related fields are required if a merchant has chosen to utilize Chef'd Connect for billing via Stripe.
+* (optional) payment related fields - note below that all payment related fields are required if a merchant has chosen to utilize Chef'd Connect for billing via Stripe

 _Definition_